 4. Know the Ideal Number of Posts Per Day

 There are a few ways to discern how many times per day to publish.
 In fact, I’d reckon hundreds of blog posts are centered on this very topic.
 Here’s one from HubSpot and another from Patrick Phillips, yet another from My Lead System Pro… and also one from Byron Ingraham — and these are just the four most recent I found!

-Using Facebook analytics, you can check on these stats manually, but before checking out the goods, you’ll need to experiment a bit.
+Using Facebook analytics, you can check on these stats manually, but before checking out the goods, you'll need to experiment a bit.
 Have patience with this one.
-Aim for two week stints trying a new number of posts per day for each stint.
+Aim for two-week stints by trying a new number of posts per day for each stint.

 Here's a sample chart I created:

 In this example, I saw a bit of a dip when I posted 4x per day but kept going.
 I had an uptick posting 5 per day, and another significant downturn when I posted 6 per day.
 I'd likely continue my experiment until I saw more of a consistent pattern.
 Once you find the perfect number of times to post for the highest engagement, it's important to consistently reassess.
 If you find that engagement is falling over time, first think about what content you're posting.
 If you think it's spot on, try to vary the number of posts per day again.

 No list of Facebook tips is complete without mentioning the importance of engagement.
 Have you ever commented on a business page’s post and received a thoughtful comment back?
 How amazing!
 You might not even have wished they reply back, but when they did, it was like that cherry on top of an already really sweet sundae.

 Social media is a ton of work between finding the social platforms that will work best with your business, learning how to use those platforms, and attempting to please your audience with great content day-in-and-day-out.
 On top of all of those things, we also need to keep up with the rapid changes on each platform AND nurture our audience.
 Phew!